Binnacle Control, With or Without Trim

 Pick cables that are equal to your calculated length, or are the next longer available length.

-correct length cable.
-The wrong length cable can bind, causing control to jam in
+Use the correct length cable.
+The wrong length cable can bind, causing control to jam in operation.

 Determine Which Levers the Cables will be Attached to

 Lift cover (2) off remote control (1) if installed.
 Don't lose rubber boot (3) from shift disengage button.

 Note which is front and rear sides of control as installed in boat (handle is on port side).

 To determine which levers the control cables will be attached to, and to provide some clearance around them for control cable installation, the correct levers will be moved UP.

 The control pulls on the cables when the levers move UP.

 When you pull the throttle cable on Johnson and Evinrude outboard motors and on OMC Cobra engines, the throttle CLOSES, and when you pull on the shift cable the motor goes into FORWARD GEAR.

 The THROTTLE is CLOSED and the motor is in FORWARD GEAR when the control lever is in the FORWARD detent position.

 Therefore, put control handle in FORWARD detent position.
 Mark the two levers (A) and (B) that are not UP.
 The cables are attached to the handle side of these levers.